Season 6 was not even aired in America until 2006, ten years after its premiere airing overseas.

-The Japanese fandom loves Fluttershy who has a number of similarities with the Japanese archetype of Yamato Nadeshiko (American fans referred to her as "the moe pony" from the beginning).
+The Japanese fandom loves Fluttershy, who has a number of similarities with the Japanese archetype of Yamato Nadeshiko (American fans referred to her as "the moe pony" from the beginning).
 There's even a meme calling her "an honorary Japanese".

 Tweety of Looney Tunes is pretty popular in Japan.
 He even has a few volumes of DVDs titled "I Love Tweety" sold there.
 Japan's fondness for small, adorable creatures probably helped him out a lot.

-U.S. Acres is also popular in the United Kingdom, to the point where you can find more British merchandise than American ones up for sale.
+The U.S. Acres/Orson's Farm segments of Garfield and Friends are more popular in Spanish-speaking countries, where it is called "La Granja De Orson".
+It's also popular in the United Kingdom, to the point where you can find more British merchandise than American ones up for sale.